Olivia Newton-John's family open up about their final moments with the late icon

 "She's not Olivia Newton-John to me, but I'm so glad that she was Olivia Newton-John for so many people."

-The "Grease" star and singing talent had been battling breast cancer for decades before passing away last August at the age of 73.
+The "Grease" star and singing talent had been battling breast cancer for decades before she died last August at the age of 73.
 According to Lattanzi, her mother fought against the disease with one of the most powerful tools in her toolbox: humor.

 "Right before she lost her ability to speak, she was making jokes," Lattanzi told Kotb, while describing her mother's attitude towards the end of her fight.
 "The last words she could say to me was, 'my sunshine.'"